 Popular Career Options

 Individuals who are interested in turning their love of video games into a challenging career may want to pursue the bachelor's degree in game and simulation programming.
-This course of study is best-suited for someone with a high-level of interest in computers, video games, animation and technology.
-Graduates can gain software development related careers in the fields of programming, project coordination and software engineering.
+This course of study is best-suited for someone with a high level of interest in computers, video games, animation and technology.
+Graduates can pursue software development related careers in the fields of programming, project coordination and software engineering.
 They may be involved with the creation of console systems and video games.
 Some popular careers may include:

 - Game designer